 - Hormonal or endocrine problems, such as thyroid diseases or menopause

-- Medications which dilate the blood vessels, such as certain blood pressure medications such as blood pressure medications
+- Medications that dilate the blood vessels, such as certain blood pressure medications such as blood pressure medications

-- Certain skin care or cosmetic products such as Retin-A creams or creams that have fragrance or alcohol based
+- Specific skincare or cosmetic products such as Retin-A creams or creams that have fragrance or alcohol-based

-It is very important to identify these “triggers” which can exacerbate your rosacea and avoid them to keep your rosacea under control and avoid flare-ups.
+It is essential to identify these “triggers” which can exacerbate your rosacea and avoid them to keep your rosacea under control and avoid flare-ups.

-Rhinophyma is characterized by red, large, bumps on the nose, which tend to increase in size and become bulbous.
-Rhinophyma is a manifestation of severe rosacea, and can often be associated with ocular rosacea.
-It gradually forms over many years, classical when rosacea is improperly treated or untreated.
-The large mass that is formed at the end of the nose is a very serious cosmetic concern.
+Rhinophyma is characterized by red, large bumps on the nose, which tend to increase in size and become bulbous.
+Rhinophyma is a type of severe rosacea and can often be associated with ocular rosacea.
+It gradually forms over many years, classically when rosacea is improperly treated or untreated.
+The large mass formed at the end of the nose is a serious cosmetic concern.

-Rhinophyma tends to occur more commonly in men than women, and the after the onset of disease, gets worse with age.
-As rhinophyma clinically gets worse, typically you see an increase in facial redness, a thinking of the skin, a rough and waxy appearance to the epidermis, enlarged facial pores, and an increase in the number and size of oil glands.
-The treatment of rhinophyma is difficult, since typically once it develops, it responds poorly to oral or topical antibiotics.
-Isotretinoin (Accutane) can be employed to help decrease the increase in sebaceous glands and inflammation.
+Rhinophyma tends to occur more commonly in men than women, and the after-onset of the disease gets worse with age.
+As rhinophyma clinically worsens, typically, you see an increase in facial redness, a thinking of the skin, a rough and waxy appearance to the epidermis, enlarged facial pores, and an increase in the number and size of oil glands.
+Treating rhinophyma is difficult since it typically responds poorly to oral or topical antibiotics once it develops.
+Isotretinoin (Accutane) can help decrease the increase in sebaceous glands and inflammation.

-Surgery is the most effective treatment of rhinophyma, as the overgrowth of blood vessels and tissue classical cause facial disfigurement around the nose.
-The main restorative surgical approaches to rhinophyma consist of traditional surgery, laser resurfacing with CO2 lasers, cryosurgery, and dermabrasion.
-Through the use of these surgical and laser modalities, the shape of the nose can be restores and the overgrowth of tissue be improved cosmetically.
+Surgery is the most effective treatment of rhinophyma, as the overgrowth of blood vessels and tissue classically causes facial disfigurement around the nose.
+The main therapeutic, surgical approaches to rhinophyma include traditional surgery, laser resurfacing with CO2 lasers, cryosurgery, and dermabrasion.
+Using these surgical and laser modalities, the shape of the nose can be restored, and the overgrowth of tissue be improved cosmetically.